-Despite being defined in law, not all ASTs are the same.
-Although tenancy agreements tend to look broadly similar there can in fact be quite a lot of variation in language and structure.
-The reason for this is that there’s often a trade-off between being broad enough to cover all aspects of a tenancy, being specific enough that there aren’t any loop-holes which inadvertently permit bad behaviour, and having a contract that is understandable and reasonable for all parties.
+For companies that want to produce a universal tenancy agreement, there is a trade-off between being broad enough to cover all aspects of a tenancy, and being specific enough that there aren’t any loop-holes which inadvertently permit bad behaviour.
+The contract must be understandable and reasonable for all parties.

 Individual Tenancy Agreement